dustinpfister/blog_posts/_posts/threejs-examples-object-grid-wrap.md

 ### 2.2 - Core effects plug in

 Now that I have a plug in system for effects here I have the source code of the first effects plug in that I can use to load what was the built in effects of the first version.
-For now the state of the plug in object contains just one public key that is EFFECTS which in turn is an object of effect funcitons that I want to add to the object grid wrap module.
-I did things this way as I am thinging forward for the sake of addtional future revisions in which I might want to load addtional thigns beyind just that of effects for the object grid wrap module such as cloner funcitons, and any other stuff that might end up being added along the way.
+For now the state of the plug in object contains just one public key that is EFFECTS which in turn is an object of effect functions that I want to add to the object grid wrap module.
+I did things this way as I am thinking forward for the sake of additional future revisions in which I might want to load additional things beyond just that of effects for the object grid wrap module such as clone functions, and any other stuff that might end up being added along the way.

 ```js
 (function(){